naughtygopher/currency/README.md

 ### New(main int, fractional int, code, symbol string, funame string, fushare uint)

-New returns a pointer of currency instance created based on the values provided
+New returns a pointer of currency instance created based on the configuration.

 ```
 main - Main/Super unit of the currency